dphummel/dphummel.github.io/_posts/2024-09-06-CognitiveBias.md

 ### Conclusion

-The Rashomon AI prompt is a powerful tool that demonstrates how well-crafted prompts can enable Large Language Models (LLMs) to generate diverse perspectives, challenging our cognitive biases and enriching our decision-making process.
+The Rashomon AI prompt exemplifies how we can harness AI to not just assist in decision-making but to fundamentally enhance it by providing diverse perspectives.
+As we continue to explore AI’s role in reshaping intelligence, tools like these will be essential in navigating the complexities of our biases and assumptions.

 This exercise has shown me the value, as Elan Mollick describes in his book *Co-Intelligence*, of using AI as a thinking companion to enhance our decision-making abilities.
 I’ve added the Rashomon AI prompt to my toolkit and I am looking forward to creating new prompts to explore the positive impact AI can have on my life.

-I encourage you to test out the Rashomon AI prompt on your own along with learning about [best practices](https://mitsloanedtech.mit.edu/ai/basics/effective-prompts/) to craft effective prompts.
+I encourage you to test the Rashomon AI prompt yourself and reflect on the different perspectives it reveals.
+Ask yourself: How might your initial assumptions have influenced your interpretation?
+What biases might you need to challenge in your decision-making process?
+Share your experiences—I’m eager to hear how AI is reshaping your approach to complex situations.

-I am looking forward to hearing about your experiences!

 ***AI Disclosure:***  I used generative AI as an editor and proofreader this article.